sverweij/dependency-cruiser/doc/cli.md

 Takes one of three values:
 - "full": makes --baseline replace the whole baseline
 - "shrink-only": makes --baseline only _remove_ existing violations, and not add any new ones.
-- "view": makes --baseline rewrite the baseline, but doesn't remove or add anything - only showing the stats.
+- "format": makes --baseline rewrite the baseline, but doesn't remove or add anything - only showing the stats.

 ### `--ignore-known`: ignore known violations